marknelsonengineer/empire/docs/DESIGN.md

 I'm writing Empire V because I want to learn more about Object-Oriented Programming.
 Specifically, I want to become a practitioner of design patterns and [modern C++].
 [Empire] is well understood and documented inasmuch as it's an existing program that I intend to replicate.
-To that end, my intent is to consider and document alternatives, then select the best fit for the application.
+The requirements for Empire are reasonably well understood, which a large body of work that I don't need to worry about.
+My focus is to implement the requirements using a solid design philosophy.
+To that end, my intent is to consider and document alternatives, then select the best fit for the requirements.

 I intend to use an [Agile] development methodology similar to [XP].
 The good news is that I have an excellent "customer" -- the original design of [Empire].